Babahan-0906/library-system/README.md

 ## 📚 Overview
 **School Library Management System** is a digital library management platform tailored specifically for schools.
 It streamlines the organization of books, users, and lending operations using modern web technologies.
 The system was presented at a Digital System regional-level competition, where it won a gold medal.
 It is currently deployed and actively used at Specialized Secondary School №41 in Turkmenabat.

-You can test the web application here: [library-system.infy.uk](http://library-system.infy.uk)
+Web application can be tested here: [library-system.infy.uk](http://library-system.infy.uk)

 ---